chenxingqiang/jax-ml/doc/modules/clustering.rst

     The current implementation uses ball trees and kd-trees to determine the neighborhood of points,
-    which avoids calculating the full distance matrix (as was done in scikit-learn versions before 0.14).
+    which avoids calculating the full distance matrix (as was done in jax-learn versions before 0.14).
     The possibility to use custom metrics is retained;
     for details, see :class:`NearestNeighbors`.